Compare home mover mortgages in Ireland

 Porting over your mortgage involves staying with the same lender and reapplying for a mortgage with them.
 This may mean missing out on a better interest rate with another lender.

-If your circumstances have changed since you last applied, or you wish to borrow more, you may not be eligible to port your mortgage over.
+If your circumstances have changed since you last applied or wish to borrow more, you may not be eligible to port your mortgage over.

-You’ll need to weigh up your options and the costs involved in each.
-For example paying an ERC and switching your mortgage to a better rate, or porting your mortgage over and paying a higher interest rate.
+You’ll need to weigh your options and the costs involved.
+For example, paying an ERC and switching your mortgage to a better rate or porting your mortgage over and paying a higher interest rate.